-This user guide covers the steps for setting up and using the Wireless-G Broadband Router.
+This user guide covers the steps for setting up and using the Wireless-G Broadband Router with 2 Phone Ports.

-• Chapter 1: Introduction

-This chapter describes the Router's applications and this User Guide.

-Chapter 2: Planning Your Wireless Network

-This chapter describes the basics of wireless networking.

-Chapter 3: Getting to Know the Wireless-G Broadband Router

-This chapter describes the physical features of the Router.

-• Chapter 4: Connecting the Wireless-G Broadband Router

-This chapter instructs you on how to connect the Router to your network.

-• Chapter 5: Configuring the Wireless-G Broadband Router

-This chapter explains how to use the Web-based Utility to configure the settings on the Wireless-G Broadband Router.

-· Appendix A: Troubleshooting

-This appendix describes some problems and solutions, as well as frequently asked questions, regarding installation and use of the Wireless-G Broadband Router.

-Appendix B: Wireless Security

-This appendix explains the risks of wireless networking and some solutions to reduce the risks.

-• Appendix C: Upgrading Firmware

-This appendix instructs you on how to upgrade the firmware on the Router should you need to do so.

-Appendix D: Windows Help
+- Chapter 1: Introduction This chapter describes the Router's applications and this User Guide. - Chapter 2: Planning Your Wireless Network This chapter describes the basics of wireless networking. - Chapter 3: Getting to Know the Wireless-G Broadband Router with 2 Phone Ports This chapter describes the physical features of the Router. - Chapter 4: Connecting the Wireless-G Broadband Router with 2 Phone Ports This chapter instructs you on how to connect the Router to your network. - Chapter 5: Configuring the Wireless-G Broadband Router with 2 Phone Ports This chapter explains how to use the Web-based Utility to configure the settings on the Wireless-G Broadband Router with 2 Phone Ports. - Appendix A: Troubleshooting This appendix describes some problems and solutions, as well as frequently asked questions, regarding installation and use of the Wireless-G Broadband Router with 2 Phone Ports. - Appendix B: Wireless Security This appendix explains the risks of wireless networking and some solutions to reduce the risks. - Appendix C: Upgrading Firmware This appendix instructs you on how to upgrade the firmware on the Router should you need to do so. - Appendix D: Windows Help